 11. PANDAVULA METTA: Pandavula Metta is a hillock nearer to Peddapuram.
 This hill was in midst of a jungle.
 It is believed that Pandavas had lived here for some time during their exile.
 One can also see Bhimas feet even today.
 One should climb 108 steps to reach the temple and can find two natural caves on hill facing east.
 It is about 20kms from Kakinada.

-13. BIKKAVOLU: Bikkavolu temple is dedicated to Lord Vinayaka.
+13. BIKKAVOLU: Bikkavolu temple is dedicated to Sri Vinayaka.
 The main deity inside the temple is 7 feet tall.
 This is a “Swayambhu”.
 It is located 30kms from Kakinada.
 It is believed that the idol was installed during 849 AD and has been increasing year by year.
-Here the devotees whisper their wishes in lord’s ear.
-The other fascinating thing is the water that comes out from bottom portion of left leg of the lord.
+Here the devotees whisper their wishes in Sri’s ear.
+The other fascinating thing is the water that comes out from bottom portion of left leg of the Sri.

 14. GOLLALA MAMIDADA: Gollala Mamidada is located 20kms from Kakinada.
 It is in the midst of coconut groves and green fields.
 Suryanarayana Swamy temple is situated here.
 It has 170 feet high gopuram.
 The temple is situated in 16 acres.
 The whole gopuram consists of 100’s of carvings which are said to be an eye feast and takes lot of time to see every carving which is constructed based on different epics of god & goddess.
 It is also known as ‘Chinna Bhadrachalam’.

 15. MARKANDEYA TEMPLE: One of the ancient temples of Rajahmundry.
 It is about 70kms from Kakinada.
 The temple was rebuilt in 1818 which shows Sri Shiva along with all other deities in one place.
 It is located near Ghats of Godavari.
 Devotees generally have a dip in river Godavari before they enter the temple.